 - Wedding Invitations: There’s plenty of reasonably priced online companies.
 Check out: Wedding Paper Divas, Minted, Magnet Street and Basic Invite.
 Believe it or not Vistaprint also has some nice wedding invitations.

 - Wedding Dress: Two words: bridal show.
 Bridal stores will either have a show special for their gowns, while some will bring floor samples or previous season’s inventory to sell for a discounted price.
 You can get a wedding dress at a bridal show for $200-$400.
-Check out: Wedding Palace Bridal Show, Tie the Knot and The Ottawa wedding show.
+Check out: Wedding Palace Bridal Show, Capital Wedding Show and The Ottawa wedding show.

 - Something borrowed: You know the saying, “Something old, something new, something borrowed…” Borrow something in order to stay within wedding tradition and save money.
 You can borrow jewellery, shoes, a purse or wedding veil.

 - Flowers: Please don’t make your own bouquet, because the flowers will probably wilt and look bad in the photos.
 Use an actual florist, but be sparing with the amount of flowers.
 Choose flowers that will be in season as they will be less expensive.
 For floral centre pieces, keep them small and simple.
 Warning: some brides try to save money by buying cheap fake flowers.
 Guess what, they’ll look cheap in the photos.
-Unless you’re going to invest money in high quality fake flowers, please for the love of all that’s good, PLEASE don’t go to the dollar store and buy fake flowers!
+Unless you’re going to invest money in high quality fake flowers, please don’t go to the dollar store and buy fake flowers.